-ITU-T Study Group 9 - Television and sound transmission and integrated broadband cable networks
+ITU-T Study Group 9 - Broadband cable and TV

-ITU-T Study Group 9 carries out studies on the use of telecommunication systems for broadcasting of television and sound programs and furthermore the use of CATV networks to provide interactive video services, telephone and data services, including Internet access.
+ITU-T Study Group 9 (SG9) carries out studies on the use of telecommunication systems in the distribution of television and sound programs supporting advanced capabilities such as ultra-high definition and 3D TV.
+This work also covers the use of cable and hybrid networks – primarily designed for the distribution of television and sound programs to the home – as integrated broadband networks to provide interactive voice, video and data services, including Internet access.

-Study Group 9 has created ITU-T Recommendations in the area of next generation cable modems which act as universal integrated receivers or set-top-boxes for home networking.
-Such devices will link all types of electronic devices for applications such as entertainment, telecommunication, information technology, home automation systems and telemetry (remote control and monitoring systems).
+SG9 has developed ITU-T Recommendations on next-generation cable modems which act as universal integrated receivers or set-top boxes for home networking.
+The cable modems link all types of in-premises electronic devices for applications such as entertainment, telecommunication, information technology, home-automation systems and telemetry (remote control and monitoring systems).

-To smooth the progress of world wide exchange of interactive TV services, Study Group 9 has also developed a harmonized set of interactive content formats and common application programming interfaces (APIs), capable of providing the variety of functionalities required by advanced interactive applications, to be delivered over TV networks to end users’ homes.
+To stimulate the worldwide exchange of interactive TV services, SG9 has also developed a harmonized set of interactive content formats and common application programming interfaces (APIs).
+These standardized content formats and APIs are capable of providing the variety of functionalities required by the advanced interactive applications to be delivered over TV networks to end-users’ homes.

-Furthermore, SG9 is looking at Large Screen Digital Imagery (LSDI) which is described as an optimal approach to the presentation of super high definition television (HDTV) programs to a collective audience on cinema-like screens in a cinema-like environment.
+Furthermore, SG9 is looking at Large Screen Digital Imagery (LSDI) which is described as an optimal approach to the presentation of super-high definition television (SHDTV) programs to a collective audience on cinema-like screens in a cinema-like environment.